EPOS4: New theoretical concepts for modeling proton-proton and ion-ion scattering at very high energies: Making the link with QCD

-But we are able to parameterize $R_{\mathrm{deform}}$ and tabulate it, for all systems, all centrality classes (see Ref. \cite{werner:2023-epos4-smatrix}).
-So $R_{\mathrm{deform}}=R_{\mathrm{deform}}(N_{\mathrm{conn}},x_{\mathrm{PE}})$ can be considered to be known, it is tabulated and available via interpolation (to be used later), see Fig. \ref{connection-4}, where the red line corresponds to a simulation and the dotted one to a parameterization.
+can be considered to be known, it is tabulated and available via interpolation (to be used later), see Fig. \ref{fig:The-connections-number-4}, where the red line corresponds to a simulation and the dotted one to a parameterization.
+This "parameterization of the problem" will be the key element of the solution, to be sketched in the following, and discussed in detail in Ref. \cite{werner:2023-epos4-smatrix}.